 Are you worried that your college plans will be derailed by an underwhelming GPA?
-Do not be discouraged and do not give up on your dream of college!
+Don't be discouraged and don't give up on your dream of college!
+You can still go to a great school, even if you have a low GPA.

 Whether you are just starting high school or already at the application stage, read on to see the many things you can do to either raise your GPA, boost the rest of your application, explain your circumstances, or even find an alternate route to a degree.